jellyfish2004/BrowseEasy/browse-easy/README.md

 - Chat with AI to apply accessibility settings using natural language
 - AI can analyze page content and suggest appropriate accessibility modifications
 - Settings applied through AI chat are automatically saved and persisted
+- **NEW: Content Sharing** - Enable sharing of current webpage content with AI for enhanced assistance

 ### Settings Persistence
 - **Automatic Persistence**: All settings are automatically saved using Chrome's sync storage